Sewer56/BaGet-ReloadedII/readme.md

 ## Modifications
 - Themed in the style of Reloaded II Mod Loader.
 - A basic "authentication-like" system.
 Each uploaded package is associated with a user provided API key.
-Only that API key can be used to update/delete that package.
+Only that API key (or a master key specified in config file) can be used to update/delete that package.
 - Minor changes such as a new homepage, instructions specifically for including dependencies in Reloaded-II and storage usage.

 This repository is a bit of a hackjob: I have learned the bare minimum of ASP.NET and React from scratch to be able to make changes to the site.